Luke Mackinder PI

 Luke completed his undergraduate degree in Natural Sciences at Durham University, UK where he graduated in Organic Chemistry and Molecular Biology.
 During his MSc and PhD, his research focused on viral infection and carbon fixation of marine phytoplankton.
 Pursuing his passion for understanding carbon fixation in eukaryotic algae, he completed his postdoctoral research in the Jonikas Lab at the Carnegie Institution for Plant Sciences, Stanford USA, where he worked on the carbon concentrating mechanism of the model green algae Chlamydomonas reinhardtii.
-Since October 2016 he is a lecturer at the University of York where his lab uses systems and synthetic biology approaches to understand eukaryotic carbon fixation.
-If he is not in the lab, you'll find Luke riding the roads and trails of Yorkshire on his bike, chasing Yorkshire waves or hanging out with his wife and twin daughters.
+Since October 2016 he is a lecturer at the University of York where his lab uses systems and synthetic biology approaches to understand eukaryotic and prokaryotic carbon fixation.
+If he is not in the lab, you'll find Luke riding the roads and trails of Yorkshire on his bike, chasing Yorkshire waves or hanging out with his wife and three daughters.

 I graduated in BSc Plant sciences at the University of Sheffield in 2016.
 During my degree, I joined Professor Andrew Fleming’s lab group to investigate the impact of stomatal change on A. thaliana histology.
 At that time I was introduced to the panoply of ways that plant scientists are developing to boost photosynthetic efficiency and improve crop yield.
 Soon I was fascinated by CCMs, with their often intricate and elegant coupling of physical structure and biochemical pathways.
 This led to my final year project on light-dark transition of carboxylation/decarboxylation enzyme kinetics in the C4 mechanism in Professor Richard Leegood's group.
 Continuing this work after graduation, I focused on dissecting enzyme kinetic differences in C4 sub type models.
 This year, I’m very happy to be in the Mackinder lab, exploring the beauty of another complex CCM.
 On the weekends, you can normally find me busy in the kitchen making food for my friends for a cosy night in.